Absolute continuity of Bernoulli convolutions for algebraic parameters: Entropy of convolutions in the low entropy regime

 \subsubsection{Proof of Proposition \ref{pr:bernoulli-decompose}}

 Let

 be a decomposition such that $\nu$ is a non-negative measure, each $\eta_i$ is a Bernoulli measure supported on a pair of points at distance between $r/2$ and $2r$ and $\|\nu\|$ is minimal among all such decompositions.
+Recall that $\mu$ is assumed to be finitely supported, hence the minimum exists.

 Then there are no two points in the support of $\nu$ at distance between $r/2$ and $2r$.
 It is easy to see that the support of $\nu$ can be covered by intervals of length less than $r/2$ that are of distance more than $2r$.
 Hence Lemma \ref{lm:bernoulli-decompose} applies with $r_0=r/2$ and $r_1=2r$ and we have